Frederick Strange

-Frederick Strange (? – 1854) was a collector of plant and animal specimens during the early colonisation of Australia.
+Frederick Strange (c.
+1826 – 15 October 1854) was a collector of plant and animal specimens during the early colonisation of Australia.
+He collected bird specimens for John Gould.
+He was killed in a conflict between his group and natives on South Percy Island.
+The water lily Nymphaea gigantea was collected by him and sent to England where it was named by William Hooker.

+Life and work

 Strange was apparently born in Aylsham, in Norfolk, England, tentatively given as 1826 by his earliest biographer although more likely to between 1810 and 1818.
 He emigrated to South Australia in 1836 aboard the Cygnet, or at least prior to 1838 when he accompanied Charles Sturt on an expedition to the Gawler River.
 A saltwater water body to which he led the party, from which he had profitably fished sometime earlier, was later named for him as Strange's Creek.

-A genus of Proteaceae, Strangea, was named by Carl Meissner for this collector.
 Strange supplied specimens to botanists, ornithologists and other workers, including the previously undescribed Prince Albert's lyre-bird Menura alberti, and others used as types for bird species described by John Gould: sooty owl Strix tenebricosa, plumed frogmouth Podargus plumiferus, pale-yellow robin Eopsaltria capito, mangrove honeyeater Ptilotis fasciogularis and rufous shrike-thrush Colluricincla rufogaster.

 Strange accompanied John Lort Stokes in 1848 on a voyage to survey New Zealand.
 He returned to England with his family in 1852, taking with him a substantial collection of specimens.
 Most of the material that Strange obtained was deposited in English collections and studied by workers in that country, especially in the fields of botany, ornithology and conchology.
 Notices in contemporary English newspapers described his seeds and specimens when he arrived, crediting him with the introduction to England of the plant Nymphaea gigantea as a living specimen.
 That species, an aquatic plant with large flowers that was compared to celebrated exotic Victoria amazonica, was then named and described by William Hooker and illustrated by Walter Hood Fitch.
+A genus of Proteaceae, Strangea, was named by Carl Meissner for this collector.

 Strange's own reports on plants and animals were published in the works of Gould and elsewhere, providing information on their habits and habitat.

-His notes on Australian and New Zealand birds, little known to Europeans, were published via Gould, such as letters read before by the Zoological Society of London in 1847 which gave details of the kakapo and a new species of kiwi.
+His notes on Australian and New Zealand birds, little known to Europeans, were published via Gould, such as letters read before by the Zoological Society of London in 1847 which gave details of the kākāpō and a new species of kiwi.